- Home

 How do I find a book that I want?

-- For fiction, figure out which genre you like (Horror, Fantasy, Science Fiction, Comedy) and browse that section!
-Or, if it’s nonfiction you enjoy, use the Dewey Decimal system to locate the topic of your choice (600s is Science, 900s is History, 700s is Art and Sport, etc)
+- For fiction, figure out which genre you like browse that section!
+Or, if it’s nonfiction you enjoy, use the Dewey Decimal system to locate the topic of your choice.

 - Use the online catalogue to look at most popular books/new books that have been added, and to reserve books you’d like to check out.